-In collaboration with Dr. Randolph Ford, director of the Data Analytics Ph.D. program at Harrisburg University, they have been using a novel natural language processing tool to analyze and identify how ineffective n-gram analyses are in our understanding of language.
+In collaboration with Dr. Randolph Ford, director of the Data Analytics Ph.D. program at Harrisburg University, they have also been using a novel natural language processing tool to evaluate current AI systems, and to develop a valid readability index.

 - Stetten Post-doctoral Fellow in the History of Biomedical Sciences, Office of NIH History (Public History)

 - Ph.D., University of New Hampshire (History of Psychology)